-And as for Google+, wider images will have the tendency to become the full stream.
+And as for Google+, wider images will have the tendency to fill the full stream.
 This means you will find them spread out across several columns, which then gives you ample screen real estate.
-You will find this to be literally as well as figuratively huge!
 Let’s call it a multi-column effect such as placing a gigantic billboard right smack in the middle of other people’s streams.
 On Google+, you can consider this as your best possible and most effective form of exposure.

 These wide images will also be perfect for videos thumbnails on YouTube, thus making them a very versatile type of social images.
 This single image dimension alone effectively allows you to recycle a lone visual across numerous social media networks.

-So there you have it – great tips that will have you crafting and adjusting better images that will deliver the results you need and want on social media!
+So there you have it – great social media image size tips that will have you crafting and adjusting better images that will deliver the results you need and want!
 The more frequently you practice these, the easier and more automatic it will be for you, enabling you to create more momentum for the success that goes with your visual content.